Topics Map > Governance

-- January 1 for international students; March 1 for domestic students [or whatever your deadlines are]
+- MONTH DAY for international students; MONTH DAY for domestic students

-- This program does not admit in the summer. [or "in the spring" or "in the fall"]
+- This program does not admit in the (applicable term)

 English Proficiency Test

-- Every applicant whose native language is not English or whose undergraduate instruction was not in English must provide an English proficiency test score and meet the Graduate School minimum requirements (https://grad.wisc.edu/apply/requirements/#english-proficiency).
-[Add specific language for your program here]
+- Standard language: Every applicant whose native language is not English, or whose undergraduate instruction was not exclusively in English, must provide an English proficiency test score earned within two years of the anticipated term of enrollment.
+Refer to the Graduate School: Minimum Requirements for Admission policy: https://policy.wisc.edu/library/UW-1241.

-Note: information about the English Proficiency Test requirements that duplicates the Graduate School minimum requirements should not be added to this field in the table.
+- Information about the English Proficiency Test requirements that duplicates the Graduate School's minimum requirements should not be included.

 GRE (Graduate Record Examination)